 With so many values and civil rights at stake today, it's essential to speak up and support organizations that present actionable solutions against bigotry and hate.
 Since it can be difficult to determine how to effectively dedicate our time, skills, and financial contributions, we decided to research amazing advocacy and civil rights organizations across the country.

 If you want to get involved by volunteering, donating, and organizing, or if you simply want to better inform yourself about the most active and empowering anti-discrimination groups, our list of options is a great place to start.
 We made sure to include each organization's mission statement and their driving causes as well as different ways for you to get involved if you so choose.
 So if you're interested in learning more about how to dismantle societal inequities, scroll through the eight intersectional women's rights organizations highlighted below.

-How to Get Involved: If you check out their campaign page, you'll see a list of the different issues they're tackling at the moment.
+How to Get Involved: If you check out the campaign page, you'll see a list of the different issues this group is tackling at the moment.
 Each highlighted issue has a dedicated "take action" button so you can get involved in the solution (sometimes it's as simple as signing a petition).
 This way you know exactly what you're contributing to.
 If you believe in everything UltraViolet does, you can choose to donate to the organization as a whole.

 National Organization for Women